 The best hot glue gun isn’t necessarily the most powerful one though.
-If you’re involved with delicate crafts or work with heat sensitive materials, you don’t want a whopping great 100 Watt element spreading molten glue all over your work.
+If you’re involved with delicate crafts or work with heat-sensitive materials, you don’t want a whopping great 100 Watt element spreading molten glue all over your work.

 On the other hand, if you’re sticking together big models and you need high volumes of glue quickly, a 20 Watt micro glue gun just isn’t going to cut it.
-Think about how quickly you need the glue gun to work and how much gluing you’ll be doing.
+Think about how quickly you need the glue gun to work and how much glueing you’ll be doing.

 Sizes of Glue Stick

 The glue sticks you use in hot glue guns come in lots of different diameters depending on manufacturer, but the most common two sizes are 7 mm and 11 mm.
-The 7 mm sticks are ideal for fine work and delicate crafting, where accurate placement of glue is more important than volume.
+The 7 mm sticks are ideal for fine work and delicate crafting, where the accurate placement of glue is more important than volume.
 11 mm are more DIY and big craft oriented.
 If you need a lot of glue quickly, use the 11 mm ones.

-All diameters of glue stick are also available in different lengths.
+All diameters of glue sticks are also available in different lengths.
 If you use a lot of glue, you’ll want the longest hot melt sticks you can find.
 The longest I’ve used are 255 mm, but are only compatible with heavy duty hot glue guns.

 Different Types of Hot Glue Stick